coreos/docs/os/configuring-date-and-timezone.md

       DST active: n/a
 ```

-### Changing the timezone
+### Changing the time zone

-Start by listing the available timezones:
+Start by listing the available time zones:

 ```
 $ timedatectl list-timezones